anujshany/Ping-Game/README.md

 # Ping-Game
 A Game made using python
+# The Library's required are
+Tkinter,Pygame,Random